Aidenseo3180/T/README.md

-# vid-downloader
+# twitch-vid-downloader
 About
 -------
-This is a PyQt5 program that allows the user to download both sub-only and public twitch videos.
+This is a PyQt5 program that allows the user to download twitch videos.
 The video will be downloaded in 1080p quality.
 Tested from Windows OS, haven't tested with Linux OS